dentolos19/AniListNet/README.md

 ### Installation

 1. Clone the repo: `git clone https://github.com/dentolos19/AniListNet.git`
-2. Generate your API key for AniList, learn more by [clicking here](https://anilist.gitbook.io/anilist-apiv2-docs/overview/oauth/implicit-grant)
+2. Generate your API key for AniList, learn more by [clicking here](https://anilist.gitbook.io/anilist-apiv2-docs/overview/oauth/implicit-grant).
-3. Use the template `.env.template` and create a file called `.env` inside the project `AniListNet.Tests` and input your key
+3. Use the template `.env.template` and create a file named `.env` inside the project `AniListNet.Tests` and enter your key.
 2. Restore dependencies: `dotnet restore`
 3. Test the library: `dotnet test` or use the built-in tests runner in your IDE (recommended)